-Kalymnos ferries connect Dodecanese Islands with Greece, Samos, Ikaria & Aegean Islands with crossings available to Kastelorizo, Kos, Leros, Nisyros, Patmos, Rhodes, Tilos, Symi, Astypalea, Chalki, Lipsi, Agathonisi & Arki (in Dodecanese Islands), Piraeus (in Greece), Pythagorio (in Samos), Agios Kirikos (in Ikaria) & Fournoi (in Aegean Islands).
+Kalymnos ferries connect Dodecanese Islands with Athens, Cyclades Islands, Samos, Ikaria & Aegean Islands with crossings available to Kastelorizo, Kos, Leros, Nisyros, Patmos, Rhodes, Tilos, Symi, Lipsi, Astypalea, Karpathos, Kasos, Chalki, Agathonisi & Arki (in Dodecanese Islands), Piraeus (in Athens), Syros (in Cyclades Islands), Pythagorio (in Samos), Agios Kirikos (in Ikaria) & Fournoi (in Aegean Islands).
 Sailings from Kalymnos are operated by numerous ferry companies.

 Not many nations across the world can boast to have a moniker as unique (or indeed as strange) as the “Sponge-diving Island”, of Kalymnos.
 The odd nickname is a throwback to the Greek island’s thriving sponge trade when local divers, armed with just a harpoon and a lungful of air, trawled the bottom of the surrounding Aegean Sea in search of so-called “Kalymnian gold”.
 Such is the importance of sponges to the island’s culture that an annual Sponge Week celebration is held to honour the bravery of divers through the telling of poems, the singing of songs, and even the showing of tribute films.